 Treatments for Refractive Errors

 - LASIK – This highly effective laser eye surgery procedure uses state-of-the-art, computer-guided lasers to create a flap in the top layer of the cornea and to reshape the cornea.

 - PRK – Similar to LASIK, PRK is a minimally invasive method of reshaping the cornea.
 Unlike LASIK, the top layer of the cornea is gently removed and allowed to grow back on its own over a period of 2-4 days.

 - Visian ICL – Instead of reshaping the cornea, an implantable collamer lens is placed between the iris and natural lens.

 - Reading glasses

 Presbyopia is a refractive error often related to aging that results in the inability to focus properly on close objects.
 Onset of symptoms usually begins in a patient’s 40s and gets worse until around 65.
-Regular eye exams will catch it, but a big indication is when a person starts moving what they’re reading further away than normal.
+Regular eye exams at nJoy Vision in OKC will catch presbyopia, but a big indication is when a person starts moving what they’re reading further away than normal.